samatar26/infrastructure/README.md

 You can then save the contents of the credentials.json in any automation pipeline!

-Note - There's a list of canonical apis that should be turned on, i.e. cloudresourcemanager.googleapis.com
+Note - There's a list of canonical apis that should be turned on for the project.
+It looks like all the services are turned off by default once you create a project through terraform.
+The essential ones are:

+- cloudresourcemanager.googleapis.com
+- cloudbilling.googleapis.com
+- iam.googleapis.com

+If you forget to do this during the bootstrapping process, you can either enable the required API with gcloud, or create a new SA and enable the required APIs.

 ### Common Terraform commands: